 Projects that required higher volumes of these materials were the most affected.
 Whilst waiting for needed materials to arrive, businesses were forced to delay project schedules or pay a premium for locally sourced alternatives if available.
 All of these factors negatively impacted cash flow.
 Even as import and export operations have resumed in recent months, the backlog in filling requests will continue to cause disruptions to the supply chain and affect the readily available flow of cash for businesses in these sectors.

 Supply chain constraints started a domino effect in these sectors, significantly impacting the cost of imported materials and parts.
 Combined with a weaker Australian dollar, it created the perfect storm for driving up prices.
 Some building and construction contractors have reported increases of 15 to 20 per cent for imported goods and directly attributed those costs to the declining Australian dollar.
+This is slowly starting to recover now, but not fast enough for business to stay ahead of their cash flow.

 Strategies for Speeding Up Customer Payments